fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 2. We can then think of __method invocation__ as __using the scope set by the method definition__.
 If the method is defined to use a block, then the scope of the block can provide additional flexibility in terms of how the method invocation interacts with its surroundings.

 ### Pass by reference v pass by value
 This is a discussion about what happens to *objects when passed into methods*.

+Every computer programming language uses some sort of evaluation strategy when passing objects.
+This strategy determines *when* expressions are evaluated, and what a method can do with the resulting objects.

+The most common strategies are known as *strict evaluation* strategies.
+With strict evaluation, every expression is evaluated and converted to an object __before__ it is passed along to a method.
+Ruby uses strict evaluation exclusively.

-In most programming languages, there are two ways of dealing with objects passed into methods.
-You can either treat these arguments as:
+When dealing with objects passed into methods, we can either treat these arguments as:
 1. "references" to the original object; or
 2. "values", which are copies of the original

 ###### Pass by value
+With pass by value, a copy of an object is created, and it is that copy that gets passed around.
+Since it is merely a copy, it is impossible to change the original object; any attempt to change the copy just changes the copy and leaves the original object unchanged.

 When you "*pass (an object) by value (to a variable/as an argument to a method)*", the method only has __a copy of the original object__.
 Operations performed on the object within the method have __no effect on the original object__ outside of the method.

 Some Rubyists say Ruby is "pass by value" because re-assigning the object within the method doesn't affect the object outside the method.